Experiencing amazing muscle pumps is one of the reasons we hit the gym.

 • Citrulline Malate – If you’ve checked out our article on the best pre workout ingredients, you’ll already know a lot about Citrulline Malate.

 Citrulline Malate, as the name suggests, is a blend between Malic Acid and the amino acid L-Citrulline.

-L-Citrulline is extracted from watermelon and is a completely natural ingredient.
+L-Citrulline is extracted from watermelon and is a common pre workout supplement ingredient.

 Our main word of warning when it comes to Citrulline Malate.
 Make sure that the dose is correct.

 Having tried and reviewed literally hundreds of pre workout supplements, we’ve noticed that a lot of products do include Citrulline Malate, but the dose is nowhere near big enough for it to have an effect.

 Our minimum recommended dose of Citrulline Malate per serving is 5 grams (or 5000mg).
 Do check this, as we’ve come across products with less than 1 gram per serving, which is basically pointless.

 • Beetroot extract – Another totally natural ingredient, beetroot extract can help to take your muscle pumps to a whole new level.

 Beetroot (or red beet) is a very under-rated vegetable in our opinion.

 We recommend that pre workouts contain at least 250mg of red beetroot extract per serving.